scherma/antfarm/README.md

 - Start virt-manager.
 Verify that the network details you specified in the install script have been set correctly.
 Create a new virtual machine - recommend at least 2 CPUs and 2GB RAM
 - __MAKE SURE__ to customise the VM before install:
   - Change the display type to VNC
-  - Change the Video type to VMVGA
+  - Change the Video type to Cirrus (actually we want it to be VMVGA, but there's a bug with the virtualisation that makes the installer fail to boot with that setting)
   - Save the config and halt the VM
 - Move the virtual disk file to /mnt/images
 - Set ownership to root:libvirt-qemu and chmod g+rw